imransaadullah/fast-api/ReadMe.md

-# Fast API - Lightweight PHP Framework
+# FastAPI Framework

-Fast API is a lightweight and flexible PHP framework designed for building fast and expressive web applications.
-It provides a simple yet powerful structure to help developers create robust and efficient web solutions.
+FastAPI is a lightweight PHP framework designed to make building APIs fast, simple, and efficient.
+It provides a set of powerful features and tools to streamline the development process, allowing developers to focus on writing clean and maintainable code.

 ## Features

-- **Expressive Routing:** Define routes easily using a simple and expressive syntax.
-- **Middleware Support:** Implement and use middleware for handling requests at various stages of the application lifecycle. __Coming soon__
+- **Routing**: FastAPI uses a simple and intuitive routing system to define API endpoints and their corresponding handlers.
+- **Middleware**: Middleware can be added to the request-response cycle to perform tasks such as authentication, logging, or request modification.
-- **Dependency Injection:** Promote flexibility and testability by injecting dependencies into your classes. __Coming soon__
+- **Dependency Injection**: FastAPI supports dependency injection to manage and inject dependencies into route handlers and middleware.
-- **PSR-4 Autoloading:** Follows PSR-4 standards for autoloading, ensuring an organized and efficient codebase.
+- **JWT Token Handling**: The framework includes classes for generating, verifying, and refreshing JWT tokens, making authentication and authorization easy to implement.
+- **Custom Time Handling**: FastAPI provides a custom time class with additional functionalities for date and time manipulation.
+- **Error Handling**: Error handling is built into the framework, allowing developers to handle errors gracefully and return appropriate responses to clients.
+- **Customizable**: FastAPI is highly customizable and can be extended with additional functionality as needed.

 ## Installation

-Install Fast API in your project using Composer:
+To install FastAPI, simply run:

 ```bash
 composer require progrmanial/fast-api